TypQxQ/KTC/Dev_doc.md

     init_mode:      ktc_toolchanger.INIT_MODE attr indicating method of initialization.
     active_tool:    tool object currently active.
 Defaults to ktc.TOOL_UNKNOWN

-    - functions
+    - methods
-    engage :        Function to engage the tool lock.
-Locking the tool disengage :     Function to disengage the tool lock.
-Unlocking the tool. change :        Function to change the tool.
+    engage :        method to engage the tool lock.
+Locking the tool disengage :     method to disengage the tool lock.
+Unlocking the tool. change :        method to change the tool.
-    init:           Function to init the changer.
+    init:           Method to init the changer.
                         Loads persisted active_tool.
                         Then checks if a init_gcode has been specified.
                             If no init_gcode is specified then it will set state to STATE.INITIALIZED.